Why Is Sugar Bad For Us?

 The News Isn't All Bad

 The good news is that reducing the amount of sugar we eat can reverse much of the damage it causes.
-Xndo recommends a food pyramid that avoids sugar as much as possible, emphasizes protein and fiber, and limits carbohydrate.
+Xndo recommends a food pyramid that avoids sugar as much as possible, emphasizes protein and fiber, and limits carbohydrates.
 Xndo's range of ready-to-eat meals and functional beverages can help you achieve that.